TF-141-0/TF-141-0/README.md

 ## About Me
-Currently on a side quest to tame C/C++, Python, MATLAB, and the Arduino framework—because apparently, I enjoy debugging more than sleep.
+Currently on a side quest to tame C/C++, Python, MATLAB, and the Arduino framework—because apparently, Enjoi debugging more than sleep.
 Pretending to "explore" robotics and embedded systems while mostly staring at error messages and wondering why the LED won’t blink.

 ##  Knack for surviving deadlines
 <img src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/c/c-original.svg" width="60"/>C